Professor Adam Brown (about me)

 I do not enforce any prerequisites, since this course serves diverse majors.
 However, the course is aimed at juniors and seniors, not freshmen and sophomores.
 In addition, you will not succeed without the following:

 This course includes several field trips.
-Some are local trips held (mostly) within our regularly scheduled time, though we may start early or end late.
+Local trips held (mostly) within our regularly scheduled time, though we may start early or end late.
 We will also have an overnight excursion to the Moab area.
 Check the schedule below for details, recognizing that inclement weather or other circumstances may force changes.

 The local field trips are lectures taught on location.
 Be prepared to take notes while standing, probably by hand.
 Bring pens, paper, and a hard writing surface such as a binder or clipboard.
 Learning will be assessed on exams, similar to other lectures.